smajda/todo_django/README.md

 **1: I Met My Goals (And Then Some)**

 I knew I wanted to build a TODO app with great design.
 I used inkscape to create a mockup to establish not only the look and feel, but also imagine how the user might interact.
-The colol palette, three column design (navbar, left-side & right-side) were established.
+The color palette, three column design (navbar, left-side & right-side) were established.
 I imagined the entire list of items shown on the right-side, with the user selecting a item to to be displayed in detail on the left-side.
 The navbar on the left would be able to collapse/expand and would show links to add new items or go to the repo.

 ![mockup](mockup.png)